 The following table shows that NVIDIA GPUs support AMD and Intel CPUs from certain generations for the Resizable BAR technology.

 Hence, if you pair a Ryzen 5000 series CPU with an NVIDIA GPU RTX 30 Series graphics card, you should have no issues with the Resizable BAR feature.

 Also Read: Is Intel Celeron Good for Gaming?

 PCIe Slot and Their Configuration for Dual Graphics Card Setup

-AMD GPUs can run on an x4 slot, the NVIDIA GPUs cannot.
+AMD GPUs can run on an x4 slot, but NVIDIA GPUs cannot.
 NVIDIA requires at least an x8 slot.

-So in short, if you ever want a dual GPU build on a budget AMD motherboard, the AMD CPU + DUAL AMD GPUs would be a better option.
+So, if you ever want a dual GPU built on a budget AMD motherboard, the AMD CPU + DUAL AMD GPUs would be a better option.

 Also Read: Does it Matter Which PCIe x16 Slot I Use?

-In short, if you are wondering can you use NVIDIA Graphics Card with AMD processor, the simplest answer is a resounding yes.
+In short, the most straightforward answer is a resounding yes if you can use NVIDIA Graphics Card with an AMD processor.

-There is absolutely no issue with using the two together granted that the rest of the system including the slots, PSU, motherboard and the driver are all good.
+There is no issue with using the two together, granted that the rest of the system, including the slots, PSU, motherboard, and driver are all good.